South Florida Professional Tennis Instruction

 What times are available to schedule tennis lessons and program lessons?

-Usually in the afternoons after school on weekdays, and most anytime on weekends.
+Usually in the afternoons after school on weekdays, and in the mornings on weekends.

 Are evening lessons also available?

 Occasionally, but not on a regular basis.
-During evenings and weekends, I usually spend time training my own two children, coaching and training other tour players, attending and participating in both local and professional tournament events, and spending quality time with my family.
+During evenings and weekends, I usually spend time training my own two children, coaching and training other tour players, attending and participating in both local and regional tennis tournament events, and spending quality time with my family.

 Do you offer full-day tennis programs and/or a tennis camp?